muziejus/javascripting-english-major/1-environment.md

 that go against the work we are doing in this course.

 First, they deal with documents, not projects.
-Remember, in this course you have to think in terms of a project, not just in terms of a document.
+Remember, in this course you have to think in terms of a project, not just in terms of a single document.
-Something like Word is great for a single document, like a business letter or five page paper.
-When it comes to something with lots of moving parts, like a project, it starts to creak.
+Something like Word is great for a single document, like a business letter or five-page paper.
+When it comes to something with lots of moving parts, like a web project (or a dissertation…), it starts to creak.

 Second, the big advance Word brought to the computing world was fusing what a document says along with how it looks.[^form-vs-content] In Word, whatever the